lizard-bio/nature-grade-visualization-playground/README.md

 This repository contains two key packages:

-1. **BioLizardStyleR** - An R package designed for ggplot2.
+1. [BioLizardStyleR](https://lizard-bio.github.io/nature-grade-visualization-playground/BioLizardStyleR/) - An R package designed for ggplot2.
-2. **BioLizardStylePython** - A Python package designed for matplotlib, also compatible with seaborn.
+2. [BioLizardStylePython](https://lizard-bio.github.io/nature-grade-visualization-playground/BioLizardStylePython/) - A Python package designed for matplotlib, also compatible with seaborn.

 Developed by Robbe Neirynck during an internship at BioLizard, under the supervision of Alexander Koch.
-Development was continued by Anikó Meijer.
+Development was continued by Anikó Meijer and Artuur Couckuyt.

 ## Installation